cah-andrewfitzgerald/java-driver/manual/query_builder/relation/README.md

 // SELECT * FROM sensor_data WHERE id=?
 AND date>?
 ```

-Relations are generally composed of a left-hand-side target, an operator, and an optional
+Relations are generally composed of a left operand, an operator, and an optional right-hand-side
-right-hand-side [term](../term/).
+[term](../term/).
 The type of relation determines which operators are available.

 ### Simple columns